phetsims/qa/documentation/accessibility-bugs.md

 #### General Bugs

-* JAWS doesn't support press and hold with keys for drag and drop.
+* JAWS doesn't support press and hold with arrow keys for drag and drop.
 You have to repeatedly press a key to move things little by little.
 See https://github.com/phetsims/a11y-research/issues/9.
+Press and hold should still work with WASD keys.
 * Pressing Enter or Spacebar when the virtual cursor is on a non-interactive element (like a paragraph) makes the cursor go back to the beginning of the page.
 * Pressing enter or spacebar on a slider that does not have focus will cause the slider to move.
 This is the expected